watson-developer-cloud/python-sdk/CONTRIBUTING.md

 If you want to contribute to the repository, here's a quick guide:
   1. Fork the repository
-  2. develop and test your code changes with nosetests.
+  2. develop and test your code changes with [pytest].
     * Respect the original code [style guide][styleguide].
     * Only use spaces for indentation.
     * Create minimal diffs - disable on save actions like reformat source code or organize imports.
 If you feel the source code should be reformatted create a separate PR for this change.